GloriaKrux/adhoc-work-DS/DS-Quiz.md

     * Conjugate of Bernoulli distribtuion, so it can be used to represent the probabilities over the parameters of the Bernoulli distribution.
     * Parameter - alpha and beta all positive.
 3. Estimate alpha and beta
     * There are few methods to do so, but I am taking the Maximum Likelihood approach.
-Turns out that one is rather complex.
+That is still relatively complex - reading reference here: https://en.wikipedia.org/wiki/Beta_distribution#Two_unknown_parameters_2

 ## Question 1b

 ```python